Skyscanner/backpack/native/packages/react-native-bpk-styles/readme.md

 ## Shadows

 The package includes definitions for the Backpack shadows.
 These are available as objects that can be spread in style definitions.
-These are iOS only and need to be complimented with an appropriate elevation for Android.
+These are iOS only and need to be complemented with an appropriate elevation for Android.

 ### Usage